matcharr/ft_server/README.md

 Summary: This is a System Administration subject.
 You will discover Docker and you will set up your first web server.

+* Make sure that your docker app is running!!!

 > CMD build:<br>
  > `$> docker build .`<br>
  > CMD run:<br>